preeteshsoni/Selenium_TestAutomation/README.md

 * Logs will be generated in //logs/selenium.logs

 # Screenshots
-* captureScreen method is created to capture screenshots located in //src/test/java/testbase/TestBase.java
+* CaptureScreen method is created to capture screenshots located in //src/test/java/testbase/TestBase.java
 * Screenshots will be saved in //Screenshots folder

 # Reading Excel